DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos

 In general video object tracking, existing methods can be broadly divided into two paradigms: TBD and JDT.
 TBD methods perform frame-wise detection followed by cross-frame association using motion and appearance cues.
 DeepSORT~\cite{Wojke2017Simple} introduced learning-based appearance embeddings, laying the foundation for subsequent extensions such as StrongSORT~\cite{StrongSORT} and OC-SORT~\cite{cao2023OCsort}.
 ByteTrack~\cite{Bytetrack} uses both high-confidence and low-confidence detections in a two-stage association process, allowing low-confidence detections to recover objects during occlusion or weak detection.
 Recent studies further enhance association by integrating adaptive Kalman filtering with recurrent neural networks and hierarchical contextual modeling~\cite{Zhen2021Multiple,Li2024HCgNet,Li2024Single-Shot}.

-The JDT paradigm unify detection and association within a single network, generally yielding more stable identity consistency at the cost of increased training complexit and weaker cross-domain generalization.
+The JDT paradigm unifies detection and association within a single network, typically achieving more stable identity consistency at the cost of higher training complexity and weaker cross-domain generalization.
 Early JDT methods leverage Siamese architectures to strengthen the discriminative representation of object features~\cite{He2018Twofold,Zhou2019Deep}, while subsequent works enhance identity consistency and tracking robustness by incorporating visibility modulation, two-stage association, and feature enhancement, thereby reducing ID switches~\cite{Lv2024TrackingWithRobustID,He2024FSTrack}.
 More recently, Transformer-based JDT methods introduce learnable identity embeddings and data-driven association mechanisms, replacing heuristic matching with end-to-end identity prediction~\cite{Zhu2024TabCtNet,Zheng2023Target-Aware,Gao2025Multiple}.

 Overall, despite their success in ground-based and camera-static scenarios, these general tracking frameworks face significant challenges when directly applied to satellite videos, motivating the need for adaptations to the unique motion patterns and imaging characteristics of satellite platforms.